ezl/svbtle/source/_posts/2013-01-20-how-to-hire-salespeople-for-a-startup.markdown

 ### What sorts of things can't you sell / What was the hardest thing you've ever had to sell? ###

-There aren't absolutes.
 Salespeople love to say they can sell anything.
 That's never true.
 Some products are too expensive, or don't have product-market fit, or just plain suck.
 Ask what they struggled to sell or what sorts of products they think they wouldn't be able to sell.
 If the answer is "nothing", it indicates either delusion or an inability to reason.